-You know when you’re a kid and people would always tell you that you’ll understand and appreciate your parents much more when we’re older?
+Do you remember when you were a kid and people would always tell you that you’ll understand and appreciate your parents much more when you’re older?
 Well people (including my own parents) always told me that and I really hated hearing it.
 It was during a time in my life when my adolescent self thought I knew everything there was to know in the world and my mom was my mortal enemy.
 I was convinced it was her sole purpose in life to ruin mine.
 I mean how dare she “force” me to do after school activities and “force” me to go to Korean language class every SATURDAY morning….didn’t she know I had a very important (13 year old’s) social life?!
 Ugh, if I didn’t like doing something why wouldn’t she just let me quit after a day?
 Really mom, no sleepovers unless it’s a special occasion?
 WHO ARE YOU?!

-Today, I don’t think I can get through the week without daily phone chats with mom about how her grand-pup is doing and just pretty much shooting the shit.
-Never did I think in a million years that my mom would be someone I respect most in the world and one of my best friends (not in the creepy, she’s trying to act too young for her age type of way). :) She’s such a big part of my overall support system and I love her everyday for it.
+Today, I don’t think I can get through the week without daily phone chats with mom about how her grand-pup is doing, the ups and downs of my freelancing work schedule, the latest family gossip, and of course a discussion about her current golf swing status.
+Never did I think in a million years that my mom would be someone I respect most in the world and one of my best friends (not in the creepy, she’s trying to act too young for her age type of way either). :) She’s such a big part of my overall support system and I love her everyday for it.

 My mom’s a bit of a health nut and she loves vegetables and simples flavors, so today I have a dish dedicated to my mama.
 Simple roasted radishes.
 Easy, fresh, clean flavors.
 If you’ve never roasted or cooked with radishes, imagine something similar to a turnip.
 It’s pretty mild and once roasted the slight bitter taste goes away and produces a subtle sweetness.
 I hope everyone has a great Mother’s Day this weekend celebrating all the amazing mama’s out there!
 Enjoy! xx, Jenny